1 9 7 2 – 1 9 7 3 (USA)

 Bridget taught fourth grade at the Immaculate Heart Academy (the same school she attended as a girl) in mid–Manhattan.

-Cultural and ethnic hilarity ensued when Bridget married hard working Jewish taxi driver and struggling young writer, Bernie Steinberg (David Birney).
+Cultural and ethnic hilarity ensued when Bridget married a hard-working Jewish taxi driver and struggling young writer, Bernie Steinberg (David Birney).

 Sam (Harold J Stone) and Sophie (Bibi Osterwald) Steinberg ran Steinberg’s Delicatessen on Manhattan’s Lower East Side, located next to Goldstein’s Bakery.
 Moe Plotnic (Ned Glass) was Sophie’s brother and ran the catering end of the deli.